atiqsayyed/nd013-c2-fusion-starter/writeup.md

 ## Difficulties Faced in Project

-The implementation of ekf, track management, data association, and camera-lidar fusion are all well guided in the lectures.
-However it was difficult to implement the camera measuring model.
-When projecting a 3d point into a 2d point, there are transformations in the camera axis.
-However, the coding of the project was discovered and the problem was solved.For the project, a pre-computed result is needed.
-However, the pre-computed result files do not correspond to the load filename of the loop_over_dataset.py file.
-For using the files, we  modified the filenames according to the pre-computed result.
-This is shown in the following lines in the "loop_over_dataset.py " file.
+The implementation of ekf, track management, data association and camera lidar fusion are covered in detail in the lectures.
+However, implementing the camera measurement model was difficult.
+When projecting a 3D point onto a 2D point, there is a transform on the camera axis.
+But the coding of the project was discovered and the problem was solved.
+Projects require pre-computed results.
+However, the precomputed results file does not correspond to the load filename in the loop_over_dataset.py file.
+To use the file, I renamed it according to the precomputed result.
+This is shown in the following line in the loop_over_dataset.py file.

 ![image](images/measure_detection.png)
 Fig: modified loop_over_dataset for pre-computed result

 ## Benefits in Camera-Lidar Fusion tracking over Lidar-only tracking

-From the project, it is understandable that for a stabilized tracking, sensor fusion should combine multiple sensors.
-Cameras may offer textured and color/brightness/contrast based imaages that Lidar does not provide .Lidar is extremely beneficial for low brightness /visibility or in blurry conditions such as foggy/rainy weather conditions.The most important aspect of Lidar is the spatial projection which is better than a camera.Lidar can seemlessly navigate to the required orientation.
-Ideally a combined approach of Resnet architectures combined with Lidar can provide better results.
-Inclusion of camera fusion trackign can produce a better geometric project matrix for the sensors to detect and operate on.
+From the project, it is understandable that sensor fusion needs to combine multiple sensors for stable tracking.
+Cameras can provide textured color/brightness/contrast-based images that lidar cannot.
+LIDAR is very useful in low light, poor visibility, or blurry conditions such as fog or rain.
+The most important aspect of lidar is that spatial projection is superior to cameras.
+Lidar can be seamlessly navigated to the desired alignment.
+Ideally, a combined Resnet architecture and lidar approach would yield better results.
+Camera fusion tracking recordings can generate a better geometric project matrix for the sensor to perceive and manipulate.

 ## Real-life challenges: